TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Main Controller/Main_Control_Detail_Design.md

 Constraint 3 Solution:
 <br>
+For a full pin assignment see Figure 2.

 | Power Subsystem | Type of Pins | Number |
 |-----------------|--------------|--------|
 || VCC | 1 |